 Numina 🥇

 Numina, a team composed of Hugging Face employees, secured the first-place spot using the two-stage fine-tuning strategy outlined in MuMath-Code8 on DeepSeek-Math-7B Base.
 The result was a powerful reasoning agent that could solve mathematical problems via a mix of natural language reasoning and code execution to compute intermediate results.
-Their solution generated 48 candidate answers for each question, applied a self-consistent voting mechanism, and incorporated self-correction through tool-integrated reasoning.
+Their solution generated 48 candidate answers for each question, incorporated self-correction through tool-integrated reasoning to a depth of 4, and applied a self-consistent voting mechanism.
 The result was a model that was able to solve 29/50 problems, earning it the top spot in the competition.

 CMU Math 🥈

 The second-place winner, CMU Math, comprising of a single participant, used a sophisticated fine-tuning strategy by leveraging two DeepSeek-Math-7B models: a policy model for generating solutions and a reward model for scoring them, which were combined using weighted majority voting.
 The policy model was fine-tuned on the AMC, AIME, and Odyssey-Math datasets, filtering out multiple-choice questions and non-integer answers to improve precision.
-The reward model employed a hybrid approach to generate positive/negative solutions: interpolating parameters between the base and RL versions of the model for the MATH dataset and fine-tuning DeepSeek-Math-7B RL on the AIME, AMC, and Odyssey-Math datasets.
+The reward model employed a hybrid approach to generate positive/negative solutions: (i) interpolating parameters between the base and RL versions of the model for the MATH dataset; and (ii) fine-tuning DeepSeek-Math-7B RL on the AIME, AMC, and Odyssey-Math datasets.
 This yielded a reward model with balanced labels yet diverse solutions.
+At inference time, 42 candidate programs were generated by the policy model for each question, with the model retrying if the result of the code execution was not an integer.
+The reward model would then score these solutions, and a modified weighted majority voting mechanism (calculating the geometric mean instead of the arithmetic mean) would select the best solution.

 After Exams 🥉